Folio III Field Notes

 Rewards

-The goal of Reinforcement Learning (RL) is for the agent to get better by practicing and learning from what happens when it takes different actions.
+The goal of RL is for the agent to get better by practicing and learning from what happens when it takes different actions.
 The agent gets rewards for good actions and tries to do more of those to maximise its total reward.

-The agent doesnβt just care about the reward from one actionβit cares about getting the most points or rewards over time.
-This total score over a period is called the return, written as R(Ο).
-There are a couple of ways to look at return:
+The agent doesn't just care about the reward from one action — it cares about getting the most points over time.
+This total over a period is called the return, written as R(τ).
+Two flavours:

-- Finite-Horizon Undiscounted Return: adding up all the points you get in a short level or time period in a game.
+• Finite-Horizon Undiscounted Return.
+Sum all the points you get in a short level or time period.

-- Infinite-Horizon Discounted Return: look at all rewards the agent ever gets (an infinite horizon), but we use a discount factor (written as Ξ³) to make future rewards worth a bit less.
+• Infinite-Horizon Discounted Return.
+Look at all rewards the agent ever gets (an infinite horizon), but use a discount factor (γ) to make future rewards worth a bit less.

-Prioritise short-term gains (like going for treasures) but still consider discounted long-term rewards (by factoring in future treasures after defeating the monster).
-Plus, using a discount factor makes the math easier.
-For each decision, it might calculate a value estimate based on both immediate rewards and discounted future rewards.
-So, even if it avoids one monster initially for a quick treasure, it might tackle the next if it seems worthwhile.
+Prioritise short-term gains (like grabbing a treasure) but still consider discounted long-term rewards (factoring in future treasures after defeating a monster).
+The discount factor also makes the math easier.
+For each decision, the agent calculates a value estimate based on both immediate rewards and discounted future rewards.

-Note: This blog follows the instructions from this tutorial.
-Discussion and modifications that entails will be attempted to make sense of the article and the code.
+This plate follows the instructions from this PyTorch tutorial.
+Discussion and modifications that follow are my attempt to make sense of the article and the code.

 Setting up the environment was quite the adventure.
-If you've worked with Python packages before, you know the usual suspects - version conflicts, deprecation warnings, and the occasional "this doesn't work like it used to" moments.
+If you've worked with Python packages before, you know the usual suspects — version conflicts, deprecation warnings, the occasional "this doesn't work like it used to" moment.

-- Getting the right combination of dependencies' versions
+• Getting the right combination of dependency versions.

 After a few hours of debugging and package juggling, I finally got everything working together.

-To list the whole dependencies I used would be a bit much, but here are the main ones:
+Listing all dependencies would be overkill — here are the main ones:

 pytorch=2.4.1=py3.8_cuda12.4_cudnn9_0